AreaMetrics/iOS-SDK/README.md

 # iOS-SDK
-This is the AreaMetrics iOS SDK, containing the framework for use either directly, or via cocoapods
+This is the AreaMetrics iOS SDK public repository.
+It contains the framework for use either directly, or via cocoapods.